ocavue/starter-monorepo/README.md

 - `packages/pkg2` - A package that can be used in other projects.
 It depends on `pkg1`.
 - `apps/docs` - A beautiful documentation app built with [Starlight](https://starlight.astro.build/) and [Nova theme](https://github.com/ocavue/starlight-theme-nova).
 - `apps/astro-app` - An Astro app.

+## Deploy to Vercel

+To deploy to Vercel, please check Vercel's [documentation](https://vercel.com/docs/monorepos).
+Note that you can deploy multiple apps from the same monorepo to Vercel.